-Starting on Tuesday, a mass of law enforcement officers from all over New England, Wellesley included, have been making the 10-hour drive to make a young boy's wish come true.
+Starting on Tuesday, a mass of, have been making the 10-hour drive to make a young boy's wish come true.
 Nathan Norman, age 6, was diagnosed with brain cancer--According to New Milford Patch, three years ago, Nathan, who lives with his family in Rustburg, Virginia.

 The Wellesley Police Department teased that Chief Terrence Cunningham had a surprise for Nathan when he arrives.
 Pictured here, it is a mini ride-in version of the Wellesley Police Interceptors, along with a K9 officer.

 Or, as @WPDPhoto on Twitter put it:

 Like most little boys, Nathan loves to watch cops, firemen and EMT's speed to calls in shiny cars and trucks —sirens blaring and lights flashing —making no stops as they race to save people.